NOTICE: Since COVID-19 endangers the logistics of summer sticker distribution, spring 2020 ID stickers will remain valid for summer bus rides.

-Bicycle Repair Station Santa Rosa & Petaluma Campus
+Bicycle Repair Station: Santa Rosa & Petaluma Campuses

-Want to bike to campus but afraid of a bike breakdown?
+Want to bike to campus, but you're afraid of a bike breakdown?
 No worries!
-SRJC has you covered at both the Santa Rosa and Petaluma campus.
-The bicycle repair station features common repair tools as well as a tire pump.
+SRJC has you covered at both our Santa Rosa and Petaluma campuses.
+Our bicycle repair stations feature common repair tools and a tire pump.
 Tire patches are available for purchase in the SRJC Bookstore.

-* This Eco-Pass is for my use only, as a student of Santa Rosa Junior College.
-The Eco-Pass is non-transferable, cannot be sold, transferred or duplicated, and may not be provided to or used by anyone else other than the participating student to whom it is issued, including family and friends.
-If someone other than myself is found using this Eco-Pass on SMART, that person may be subject to a fine.
+• The 31-day student pass cannot be sold, transferred, or duplicated, and may not be used by anyone other than the student to whom it is issued, including family and friends.
+If someone other than you is found using your 31-day student pass, that person risks a fine.

-* Students must tag their Eco-Passes on the Clipper reader at the SMART station platform each time they embark and disembark the train.
+• Students must tag their 31-day student pass on the Clipper reader at the SMART platform each time they embark and disembark the train.

-If you are a Sonoma County Junior College (SCJCD) student, faculty or staff and would like charging for up to 4 hours at any of the electric vehicle charging stations at Santa Rosa Campus, Petaluma Campus, Public Safety Training Center, or Shone Farm, please complete the following steps:
+If you are a Sonoma County Junior College (SCJCD) student, faculty, or staff, and would like to charge your plug-in for up to four hours from any of the electric vehicle charging stations at Santa Rosa Campus, Petaluma Campus, Public Safety Training Center, or Shone Farm, please complete the following steps.

 Step 1: Register for a ChargePoint Account